|Home>||MACHINE BUILDING & ENGINEERING||>Machinery||>Visual factory comes into focus|

-IN THE increasingly data-driven industrial environment, sometimes it is simple and clear information on the factory floor that is needed to enhance efficiency and productivity, asserts Ian
+In the increasingly data-driven industrial environment, sometimes it is simple and clear information on the factory floor that is needed to enhance efficiency and productivity, asserts Ian Manning

-The growing trend across industry to improve efficiency and productivity by gathering and analysing data is putting large amounts of information in the hands of management.
-While lots of data is good, and areas for improvement are often identified through this process, sometimes it is simple and clear information that is needed on the factory floor to improve efficiency and productivity, especially as the demands on each worker's time is increasing.
+THE GROWING trend across industry to improve efficiency by gathering and analysing data is putting large amounts of information in the hands of management.
+While lots of data is good, and areas for improvement are often identified through this process, sometimes it is simple and clear information that is needed on the factory floor to improve efficiency especially as the demands on each worker's time is increasing.

 Although most machines that frequently need operator attention have a tower light indicating red, amber and green for the overall health of the machine / process, the operator still has to approach the machine to read an information display, in order to find out why the tower light is not on green (indicating that everything is good).